Integral representation and supports of functionals on Lipschitz spaces: Majorizable elements of F(M) and Lip0(M)*

 \begin{corollary} Suppose that $M$ is bounded, and let $\phi\in\bidualfree{M}$ be positive.
 Then $\phi=\phi_0+\opint\mu$ where $\phi_0$ is a positive derivation at $0$ and $\mu$ is a positive almost Radon measure on $\ucomp{M}$.
 If moreover $0\notin\esupp{\phi}$, then $\phi_0=0$ and $\mu\in\meas{\ucomp{M}}$. \end{corollary}

-If moreover the base point is isolated in $M$ then there are no nonzero derivations at $0$ and we get the following characterization, combining with Theorems \ref{th:induced_elements_bidual} and \ref{th:induced_elements}.
+Recall that there exist nontrivial positive derivations at the base point if and only if it is not isolated; see the comment before Proposition \ref{pr:norm_sum_deriv} for a simple example.
+In the case where $0$ is an isolated point we get the following characterization, combining with Theorems \ref{th:induced_elements_bidual} and \ref{th:induced_elements}.
 A particular case of this arises with $\Lip(M)$ spaces; see Section \ref{sec:conclusion} for more details.

 \begin{corollary} Suppose that $M$ is bounded and the base point is isolated.
 Then for $\phi\in\bidualfree{M}$ the following are equivalent: \begin{enumerate}[label={\upshape{(\roman*)}}] \item $\phi$ is majorizable, \item $\phi$ is represented by a Radon measure on $\ucomp{M}$, \item $\phi$ is the weak$^\ast$ limit of a net $(m_i)$ in $\lspan\,\delta(M)$ such that $\norm{m_i}_1$ is bounded. \end{enumerate} The same holds if we replace $\bidualfree{M}$ with $\lipfree{M}$, $\ucomp{M}$ with $M$, ``weak$^\ast$ limit'' with ``norm limit'' and ``net'' with ``sequence'', respectively. \end{corollary}